Artistic Gymnastics World Cup – Women's vault

 Women's events at the Artistic Gymnastics World Cup were first held at the 1975 FIG Artistic Gymnastics World Cup.

 Three medals are awarded: gold for first place, silver for second place, and bronze for third place.
 Tie breakers have not been used in every year.
 In the event of a tie between two gymnasts, both names are listed, and the following position (second for a tie for first, third for a tie for second) is left empty because a medal was not awarded for that position.
-If three gymnastics tied for a position, the following two positions are left empty.
+If three gymnasts tied for a position, the following two positions are left empty.